deanhiller/playorm/readme.md

 ## Support

+***NOTE*** PlayOrm is really PlayONM or object to NoSql mapping as it is more one to one with NoSQL than JPA is utilizing many of the wide row and other NoSql patterns on your behalf.
+Otherwise, those patterns are quite a bit of work.

 ``` We answer questions on stackoverflow, so just tag the question with "playOrm".```

 For paid support send an email to dean at alvazan.com.
 We support clients in Asia, Europe, South and North America.